 We may disclose information when necessary to prevent risk of harm to an individual.

-We have Information Sharing Agreements in place with other partners and external organizations to help deliver the best services for you.
-We do this to comply with data protection law and so you can be confident that they all comply with the same privacy principles as the local authority.
+We have Information Sharing Agreements in place with other partners and external organisations to help deliver the best services for you.
+We do this to comply with UK Data Protection law and so you can be confident that they all comply with the same privacy principles as the local authority.

 At no time will your information be passed to external organisations for marketing or sales purposes or for any commercial use without your express consent.

 Lewisham Council is required by law to protect the public funds it administers.
 We may use any of the information you provide to us for the prevention and detection of crime and fraud.
 We may also share this information with other bodies that are responsible for auditing or administering public funds including the Cabinet Office, the Department for Work and Pensions, other local authorities, HM Revenue and Customs, and the Police.

 In addition to undertaking our own data matching to identify errors and potential frauds we are required to take part in national data matching exercises undertaken by the Cabinet Office.
 The use of data by the Cabinet Office in a data matching exercise is carried out under its powers in Part 6 of the Local Audit and Accountability Act 2014.
 It does not require the consent of the individuals concerned.

 The personal information we have collected from you will also be shared with fraud prevention agencies who will use it to prevent fraud and money-laundering and to verify your identity.
 If fraud is detected, you could be refused certain services, finance, or employment.
 Further details of how your information will be used by us and these fraud prevention agencies, and your data protection rights, can be found online.